endjin/Endjin.RecommendedPractices.Bicep/docs/adr/0001-last-mile-deployment-orchestration.md

 ### Positive
 * High-level deployment process is easy to 'grok' as it is just an ARM deployment
 * Custom scripting is concealed, yet accessible to those who are interested
-* Bicep modules can be utilised to component-ise ARM deployment scripts
+* Bicep modules can be utilised to build strong encapsulation around the ARM deployment scripts
-* Smooth migration path for adopting any future 'last mile' tasks that get added as native ARM features
+* Smooth migration path for adopting any future 'last mile' tasks that get added as part of the [Bicep Extensibility plans](https://github.com/Azure/bicep/issues/3565)
-* Support for running ARM deployment scripts in the context of managed identities simplifies options for separation of privilege within a single deployment
+* Support for running ARM deployment scripts in the context of managed identities simplifies options for separation of privileges within a single deployment

 ### Negative
-* The above managed identities will need to be managed
+* The above managed identities will need to be setup & maintained (e.g. RBAC), but this is still less onerous than the equivalent of managing service principals and their credentials
-* A carefully designed approach is needed to optimise the dev inner-loop when developing ARM deployment scripts (this approach is defined in a separate ADR)
+* A carefully designed approach is needed to optimise the dev inner-loop when developing ARM deployment scripts
-* No script debugging is possible during an actual deployment
+* No script debugging is possible inside a running ARM deployment script, though of course the underlying scripts can be debugged locally